Career & Technical Education Teacher Certification Program (CTE)

 CTE Credential Review Pathway

-Have you already begun to take courses towards earning your CTE teacher certification?
-If you have, you can choose to apply to the Credential Review Pathway now being offered at RWU!
+Have you already begun to take courses towards earning your CTE teacher certification or maybe you already have a RIDE teaching certificate, but also have the work experience required to pursue a CTE teacher certificate?
+If so, you may be eligible to apply to the Credential Review Pathway now being offered at RWU!

 The Credential Review Pathway at Roger Williams offers an option for certification for those candidates whom have already begun to take courses towards CTE teacher certification.
 The Credential Review Pathway to certification involves an application process that includes an assessment of the candidate’s readiness through a thorough review of credentials.
 Evidence that can be submitted for review includes: official transcripts of courses- credits will be accepted for courses from a regionally accredited school with a “C” or above and/or a “Pass” within a Pass/Fail system; ratings from supervised field experiences; videos of instruction that illustrate competency in the RIPTS standards; professional development plans; letters of Recommendation from Supervisors; videos of instruction in the standards; evaluations from school/district supervisors; sample lesson plans/unit plans/curriculum documents; pedagogical and/or content exams; Student Learning Objectives (SLOs); sample data-driven instruction documents; professional development plans/activities.
 In the CTE content area, evidence can include licenses/certifications/national assessments, courses and training in CTE content area.